 - Shore power: Offering shore power facilities at our cruise and container terminals, a technology that allows ships to shut off their diesel-powered auxiliary engines when docked and connect to British Columbia’s low-emission hydroelectricity.

-- Clean Technology Initiative: Accelerating the trial and adoption of low and zero-carbon emission fuels and technologies through demonstrations and pilot projects.
+- Low-Emission Technology Initiative: Accelerating the trial and adoption of low and zero-carbon emission fuels and technologies through demonstrations and pilot projects.

 - Non-Road Diesel Emissions Program: Encouraging the retirement of older, higher-emission diesel equipment through a combination of fees and rebates.